California storm brings power outages, shuts down highway

 In Southern California, light to moderate rain fell early Monday as a second system followed heavy Saturday night downpours that unleashed massive mud flows from the fire-scarred Santa Monica Mountains onto Pacific Coast Highway.

 Cleanup work kept about 13 miles (21 kilometers) of the scenic highway closed from western Malibu to Ventura County.
-After two days, the road reopened Monday night.
+Caltrans said the closure might last into Tuesday.

 While the latest rain was modest, powerful winds swept the Antelope Valley north of Los Angeles early Monday because of a so-called mountain wave — southwesterly winds rising up and over the San Gabriel Mountains and then plunging down into the high desert.
 The National Weather Service said a 78 mph (125 kph) gust was recorded at Lake Palmdale.

-In the northwest, about 18,000 Puget Sound Energy customers in Oregon and Washington remained without power Monday night.
-Crews had restored power to more than 311,000 customers since the height of the storm.
-Seattle City Light had only about 60 customers without power as of Monday night.
+In the northwest, about 49,000 Puget Sound Energy customers in Oregon and Washington remained without power Monday morning.
+Crews had restored power to 255,000 customers since the height of the storm.
+Seattle City Light had approximately 500 customers without power as of Monday morning, KOMO reported .

 In Oregon the lights were back on for most people.